-The neighbors in the City Center neighborhood in Myrtle Beach are lower-middle income, making it a below average income neighborhood.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 82.8% of U.S. neighborhoods.
-With 80.3% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 99.4% of U.S. neighborhoods.The Neighbors: Occupations
+The neighbors in the City Center neighborhood in Myrtle Beach are low income, making it among the lowest income neighborhoods in America.
+NeighborhoodScout's research shows that this neighborhood has an income lower than 91.9% of U.S. neighborhoods.
+With 85.3% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 99.6% of U.S. neighborhoods.The Neighbors: Occupations

 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.
-In the Myrtle Beach City Center neighborhood, 39.4% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 30.3% of the residents employed.
-Other residents here are employed in executive, management, and professional occupations (15.9%), and 14.4% in clerical, assistant, and tech support occupations.The Neighbors: Ethnicity / Ancestry
+In the Myrtle Beach City Center neighborhood, 37.8% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 33.1% of the residents employed.
+Other residents here are employed in clerical, assistant, and tech support occupations (17.1%), and 12.0% in executive, management, and professional occupations.The Neighbors: Ethnicity / Ancestry

-The languages spoken by people in this neighborhood are diverse.
-These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the Myrtle Beach City Center neighborhood is English, spoken by 77.1% of households.
-Other important languages spoken here include Spanish and Italian.Getting to Work
+The most common language spoken in the Myrtle Beach City Center neighborhood is English, spoken by 77.2% of households.
+Some people also speak Spanish (21.2%).Getting to Work

-Here most residents (59.4%) drive alone in a private automobile to get to work.
-In addition, quite a number also carpool with coworkers, friends, or neighbors to get to work (28.3%) and 7.0% of residents also hop out the door and walk to work for their daily commute.
+Here most residents (56.2%) drive alone in a private automobile to get to work.
+In addition, quite a number also carpool with coworkers, friends, or neighbors to get to work (28.4%) and 6.3% of residents also bicycle for their daily commute.
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.

 HOUSE VALUE RANGE